1981 Montréal Expos

 The Expos made only a few changes before the season began.
 Left fielder Ron LeFlore departed via free agency, but 1980's Minor League Player of the Year, second baseman Tim Raines, was ready to take over the lead-off spot in the batting order, and to move to left field if that's where there was room for him.
 The starting rotation had been a bit shaky because of injuries the previous season, so General Manager John McHale signed veteran starter Ray Burris, who had toiled his whole career for losing teams but had generally been reliable on the mound, as a free agent.
 If Burris' signing would turn out to have been a brilliant move, the team's lone winter trade would come back to haunt them down the line: young second baseman Tony Bernazard was sent to the Chicago White Sox for left-handed pitcher Rich Wortham, who was hit so hard in spring training and in the minors that he never threw a single pitch for the Expos, while Bernazard would likely have been the missing piece of the puzzle in 1982, when the team was desperate for a second baseman.
 But we are getting ahead of ourselves, since in 1981, that last trade was of little consequence.

 The team started the year with all cylinders clicking, as they were 12-4 and in first place by the end of April.
 However, the Phillies and St. Louis Cardinals were hot on their trails, and by the middle of May, they had both passed the Expos.
-A five-game losing streak in the first days of June even put them into fourth place for a day, but a sweep of the Atlanta Braves, when they outscored their opponents 30-3 seemed to have righted the ship and put the Expos back in the chase.
-However, the last of these wins was on June 11, the last day Major League Baseball was played until August, because of the 1981 strike.
-When play resumed on August 10, teams had agreed to a split-season schedule, under whose terms the four teams which had been leading their divisions when play halted were guaranteed a playoff spot, while the remainder of scheduled games would be played as a sprint to determine these four teams' opponents in the first round of the playoffs.
+A five-game losing streak in the first days of June even put them into fourth place for a day, but a sweep of the Atlanta Braves by an aggregate score of 30-3 seemed to have righted the ship and put the Expos back in the chase.
+However, the last of these wins was on June 11th, the last day Major League Baseball was played until August, because of the 1981 strike.
+When play resumed on August 10th, teams had agreed to a split-season schedule, under whose terms the four teams which had been leading their divisions when play halted were guaranteed a playoff spot, while the remainder of scheduled games would be played as a sprint to determine these four teams' opponents in the first round of the playoffs.
 As a result, the Phillies were guaranteed a post-season berth and cruised during the second half of the season, waiting to see who they would face.
 The Expos, though had their work cut out for them.

 There were two major highlights to the season's first half.
 The first was second-year pitcher Charlie Lea's outstanding performance.
-After a poor month of April, he threw a no-hitter against the San Francisco Giants in the second game of a double-header on May 10 (Boxscore) and finished the month with a 4-0, 0.25, record to earn NL Pitcher of the Month honors.
+After a poor month of April, he threw a no-hitter against the San Francisco Giants in the second game of a doubleheader on May 10th (Boxscore) and finished the month with a 4-0, 0.25, record to earn National League Pitcher of the Month honors.
 Unfortunately, he suffered from arm problems in the second half and was not a factor after his great month.
-The second highlight was a trade engineered by McHale on May 29.
+The second highlight was a trade engineered by McHale on May 29th.
 He sent right-fielder Ellis Valentine, who was having problems getting back on track after a beaning in 1980 and was only hitting .211 at the time, to the New York Mets for young relief pitcher Jeff Reardon.
-Reardon would claim the role as the team's closer over the second half, and emerge as one of the top relievers of the 1980's.
+Reardon would claim the role as the team's closer over the second half, and emerge as one of the top relievers of the 1980s.

-When the season resumed after its long hiatus, Manager Dick Williams shuffled his line-up, moving rookie Tim Wallach to first base, in place of veteran Willie Montanez, who had taken over after the Valentine trade (first baseman Warren Cromartie had moved to right field, vacating first base), but was hitting below .200 with no power or walks.
+When the season resumed after its long hiatus, Manager Dick Williams shuffled his line-up: first baseman Warren Cromartie had moved to right field to take over for Valentine, vacating first base; veteran Willie Montanez had taken over first base after the Valentine trade, but he was hitting below .200 with no power or walks, so Williams moved rookie Tim Wallach to first base.
 Wallach was excellent defensively, but still needed some work to find his stroke at the plate - he hit .236 with 4 home runs in 212 at bats that season, so Williams lobbied for veteran help.
-McHale turned around on August 20 by sending Montanez to the Pirates for veteran John Milner, who was immediately inserted in the middle of the starting line-up.
+McHale turned around on August 20th by sending Montanez to the Pirates for veteran John Milner, who was immediately inserted in the middle of the starting line-up.
 Milner still had a bit of power - he collected 5 doubles and 3 home runs in 76 at bats with the Expos - but could no longer hit for average, run or field.
-Williams kept grumbling, while McHale was unhappy with his failure to mold a group of players which was the envy of the League into consistent winners, while the Cardinals were threatening to run away with the second-half title.
-On August 30, Williams made the managerial decision that sealed his fate (Boxscore): In the 11th inning of a tie game against the Braves, he brought in ace pitcher Steve Rogers to pinch run for Gary Carter.
-On a grounder by Cromartie, Rogers barrelled into shortstop Rafael Ramirez to break a potential inning-ending double play; he succeeded, but broke a rib and was out for 12 days, while the Expos lost the game anyway.
-One week later, on September 8, McHale made a stunning annnouncement: Williams had just been fired and was replaced by Jim Fanning, the team's former General Manager from 1969 to 1976 who hadn't worn a uniform since 1963, when he was Manager of the Greenville Braves in the Western Carolinas League.
+Williams kept grumbling, while McHale was unhappy with his skipper's failure to mold a group of players which was the envy of the League into consistent winners, while the Cardinals were threatening to run away with the second-half title.
+On August 30th, Williams made the managerial decision that sealed his fate (Boxscore): in the 11th inning of a tie game against the Braves, he brought in ace pitcher Steve Rogers to pinch run for Gary Carter.
+On a grounder by Cromartie, Rogers barreled into shortstop Rafael Ramirez to break a potential inning-ending double play; he succeeded, but broke a rib and was out for 12 days, while the Expos lost the game anyway.
+One week later, on September 8th, McHale made a stunning announcement: Williams had just been fired and was replaced by Jim Fanning, the team's former General Manager from 1969 to 1976 who hadn't worn a uniform since 1963, when he was Manager of the Greenville Braves in the Western Carolinas League.